STMicroelectronics/meta-st-stm32mp/recipes-security/optee/optee-os/README.HOW_TO.txt

     $> tar xfj <optee-os source>.tar.bz2
     or
     $> tar xfJ <optee-os source>.tar.xz
+A new directory containing optee standard source code will be created, go into it:
     $> cd <directory to optee-os source code>

 NB: if there is no git management on source code and you would like to have a git management on the code see section 4 [Management of optee-os source code]
     if there is some patch, please apply it on source code